smoketurner/notification/README.md

 Design
 ------
 Similar to Yammer's implementation, the Notification service relies on monitonically increasing identifiers (using [Snowizard](https://github.com/GeneralElectric/snowizard) which is an implementation of Twitter's [Snowflake](https://github.com/twitter/snowflake/releases/tag/snowflake-2010) ID generation service) that are used to resolving conflicts within Riak.
-The ID's are also used to provide a sorting order for the notifications so the newest notifications always appear at the top of a user's notification list.
+The IDs are also used to provide a sorting order for the notifications so the newest notifications always appear at the top of a user's notification list.
 Every unique username can store up to 1000 notifications before the older notifications are aged out of the system.

 Notifications are stored in the `notifications` bucket in Riak.
 The service also stores a cursor representing the most recent seen notification for that user.
 Cursors are stored in the `cursors` bucket in Riak.
 A cursor looks like: